 Instructions

-• On a large baking sheet, sprinkle the broccoli minced garlic, then drizzle with 2 tablespoons of the olive oil and season with salt and pepper.
+• On a large baking sheet, sprinkle the broccoli with minced garlic, then drizzle with 2 tablespoons of the olive oil and season with salt and pepper.
 Toss to coat evenly.

 • Roast broccoli in the oven for 14-18 minutes, tossing halfway through, until lightly browned on bottoms or around edges and the broccoli is tender-crisp.